B2B PR campaign planning

 Your communication strategy, as detailed above, provides you with your overarching, strategic approach, whilst your campaign plan should flesh out the details of how it will be delivered, where and when it will be communicated and who will be responsible for delivering it.

 Every customer goes through what is called a ‘funnel’, or a customer journey, before committing to purchase from you.
-Their journeys and funnels may each differ in the length of time, but typically, there are four main phases to that funnel, each with corresponding messaging which will be captured in your communication strategy.
-You will use this messaging to create relevant and compelling campaign content.
-The four types of messages, reflecting the customer journey, are:
+Their journeys and funnels may each differ in the length of time and they should be offered corresponding messaging accordingly, which wil be captured in your communication strategy.

 - Engagement phase: where you’re developing trust and authority.